kasraavand/Gameit/README.md

 ![1aeef64ace58f6e66974ea7175a8f2c4](https://cloud.githubusercontent.com/assets/5694520/26025539/4ea235aa-37ff-11e7-8e65-62cf261703d8.jpg)

-Well, all you need is writing your desired description regard a particular award in natural language and apply some simple tweaks to make it an understandable syntax for `Gameit`.
-Here is an example based on PayGear application:
+Well, all you need is writing your desired description regard a particular award in natural language and apply some simple tweaks to make it an understandable syntax for `Gameit`:

 > I want to give `QuickLoyal` award to any user that paybacks in a group after someone's request less than N minute as the first person.